Maluma Fans Swoon Over His First Ever Met Gala Look: ‘I Would Have Maluma’s Baby’

 “Maluma died his hair blonde and he looks so hot please **** me.”

-Maluma uploaded an image to his Instagram page which was a photo of everyone who was representing Scott on the night which included the likes of Gwen Stefani and Stella Maxwell.
+Maluma uploaded an image to his Instagram page of everyone who was representing Scott on the night, which included the likes of Gwen Stefani and Stella Maxwell.

 MALUMA KILLED HIS FIRST #METGALA ???????? pic.twitter.com/gF0kpctoc9